-The Board of Directors of the Fund authorized a new share repurchase program (the "September 2018 Share Repurchase Program"), pursuant to which the Fund was authorized to, from time to time, purchase up to \$5.75 billion of its common stock through, without limitation, market purchases, privately negotiated transactions or other methods of acquiring shares.
+The Board of Directors of the Fund authorized a share repurchase program (the "September 2018 Share Repurchase Program"), pursuant to which the Fund was authorized to, from time to time, purchase up to \$5.75 billion of its common stock through, without limitation, market purchases, privately negotiated transactions or other methods of acquiring shares.
 The date and time of such repurchases were dependent upon market conditions.
 All repurchases were made in compliance with, and at such times as permitted by, federal securities laws.
-The September 2018 Share Repurchase Program, which became effective upon completion of the Fund's sale of its remaining shares of Yahoo Japan, superseded the previous buyback program (the "February 2018 Share Repurchase Program"), which was authorized in February 2018.
-The September 2018 Share Repurchase Program was exhausted in the second quarter of 2019.

-For the year ended December 31, 2019, the Fund repurchased approximately 48 million shares at a weighted average price of \$70.57 and average weighted premium of 5.1% of net asset value for an aggregate purchase price of approximately \$3.4 billion, which, as noted above, exhausted the September 2018 Share Repurchase Program.
+For the year ended December 31, 2019, the Fund repurchased approximately 48 million shares at a weighted average price of \$70.57 and average weighted premium of 5.1% of net asset value for an aggregate purchase price of approximately \$3.4 billion, which exhausted the September 2018 Share Repurchase Program.